Remembering Andrew: Family Creates Scholarship Fund to Honor Son’s Legacy

 GUMF: HOW DO THE SCHOLARSHIPS BLESS OTHER STUDENTS?

-GLENN: Each year we make funds available to Oak Grove students, children of clergy in the Atlanta Emory District, and young people with a history of cancer.
+GLENN: Each year funds are made available to Oak Grove students, children of clergy in the Atlanta Emory District, and young people with a history of cancer.
 Between the money in the Andrew Ethridge Memorial Scholarship Fund and the United Methodist Dollars for Scholars Program, students can receive as much as $8,000 in scholarships per year.
 This year we made two awards: one to a student at Oxford and one to a cancer survivor who is attending the University of Alabama, nemesis of Andrew’s beloved Georgia Bulldogs.

 GUMF: IS THERE ANYTHING ELSE YOU WOULD LIKE TO SHARE?